Pokemon GO Raid Boss Schedule (June 2026) – Shadow, Mega, and More

 Pokemon Go Raid Battles take place in a Gym when a Boss Pokemon takes over.
 You can spot any ongoing Raid Battle with the Raid Boss on top of the gym.
 Similarly, an upcoming Raid Battle features a Raid Boss Egg with a timer on top of the gym, indicating the amount of time left for the Raid Boss to hatch.

-Raid Bosses are very powerful, and by now, you must know about the tiers, as mentioned previously.
+Raid Bosses in Pokemon GO are extremely powerful, and by now, you must know about the tiers, as mentioned previously.
 The difficulty of a Raid Battle depends on its tier.
 The higher the tier, the harder the battle.
 Each Raid Battle is worth the effort it takes, as the rewards are very lucrative.

 After defeating a Raid Boss, you get to encounter and catch it.
 The Pokemon you encounter has a chance of being shiny with a rate of 1 in 20 encounters.